Rural Broadband Internet

 At minimum, you should fit the connectors at home before going into the field.

-The single fibers may need to be separately encapsulated because each will have a different length.
+The single fibers typically need to be separately encapsulated because each will have a different length.
 But it may be possible to be more creative using plugs to connect to a smaller way cable to carry on from a splitter box.

 Consider using direct burial fiber to make them more robust in tray conduit or potentially even avoiding needing conduit at all (although this is not advised).